NYU-CS6313-Projects/d3-labs/video4/README.md

 ### styling.md
 A list of common styles that are used with SVGs

-### tags.md
+### tags.html
-List of common tags, and useful attributes
+List of common SVG tags, their attributes, and examples